Nar Phu Valley Trekking | 19 Days

 Guides & Porters on Nar Phu Valley Trekking.

 It is completely up to you to hire guides and porters.
 But it surely is highly recommended that you do so.
 Not only will the guide help you in the trek by leading you to your destination, but he will also be your Nepali companion for the trek.
 He will help with dealings to be made in lodges, communicate in Nepalese in the villages and other necessities during the trek.
-The number of guides and porters vary depending on the number of guests and the amount of luggage.
+The number of guides and porters varies depending on the number of guests and the amount of luggage.
 This may not be fixed precisely in advance due to unpredictable conditions in the mountains.

 Group Size & Crew Member on Nar Phu Valley Trekking.

 Your group size can vary according to your preference.
 However, you have to note that the larger the group, the more porters and guides are required for the smooth operation of the trek.
-If you are going on camping treks, you will be needing crew members skilled in navigating along with guides, porters and cooks.
+If you are going on camping treks, you will be needing crew members skilled in navigating along with guides, porters, and cooks.
 Other than this, the normal teahouse treks warrant reasonable guides, assistant guides, and ample porters.
-There will not be other difficulties as the routes are already well established, and can accommodate even larger groups.
+There will not be other difficulties, as the routes are already well established and can accommodate even larger groups.
 Apart from this, you may travel alone if you wish but that depends upon the agreement that you are responsible for your own safety.

 Medical Facility on Nar Phu Valley Trekking.

 We recommend that you bring some medications that you would normally use for a headache, flu, stomach problems, and other common sicknesses along with you.
 In addition to this, your trekking guide will also most likely be traveling with a first aid kit.
-Most guides are also well versed in first aid procedure and basic medical and life aid, which they have garnered through training and experience.
+Most guides are also well versed in first aid procedures and basic medical and life aid, which they have garnered through training and experience.
 There are small medical stations around the villages, which can help with primary treatment.
 The prominent hospitals are down in Pokhara, which you can get to through helicopter rescues if things go very uncharacteristically awry.

 Altitude Sickness on Nar Phu Valley Trekking.